davideganna/DataMorphers/README.md

 DataMorph is a Python library that provides a flexible and extensible framework for transforming Pandas DataFrames using a modular pipeline approach.
 Transformations are defined in a YAML configuration, and are applied sequentially to your dataset.

+By leveraging DataMorph, your pipelines will become cleaner, more scalable and easier to debug.

 ## Features

 - Modular and extensible transformation framework.